antonykorsakov/showcase_oop/README.md

 ⚠️ **Warning:** ⚠️

-It is 🚨 **strongly recommended** to **separate static logic** 🚨 into a dedicated non-static script (except for fields).
-Keeping static methods within a non-static class can lead to:
+It is 🚨 **strongly recommended** to **separate static logic** 🚨 into a dedicated non-static script.
-- Violates Single Responsibility Principle (SRP) by SOLID
+Keeping static methods within a non-static class violates the Single Responsibility Principle (SRP) from SOLID and can lead to:
-- Reduces file readability
+- Reduced file readability
-- Complicates scalability and class maintainability
+- Complicated scalability and class maintainability
 - May cause unexpected behavior when combined with MonoBehaviour

 [jump to Table of Contents](#table-of-contents)